Minerals, Mining, & Superfund

 Who Needs to Obtain a Mine Permit

 Mine permits are required for the extraction and processing of minerals such as gold, silver, uranium, precious metals, coal, bentonite, dimension stone, and decorative stone.
-Large scale mine permits are required for operations that affect more than 10 acres and/or mine more than 25,000 tons of material per year or for operations that use cyanide or other biological or chemical leaching agents.
-Small scale mine permits are issued for operations that fall under those amounts.
-The mining of sand, gravel, rock to be crushed and used in construction, pegmatite minerals, limestone, iron ore, sand, gypsum, shale or limestone used to make cement, or dredging for commercial resale requires a mining license.
+Large scale mine permits are required for operations that affect more than 10 acres, mine more than 25,000 tons of material per year, or use cyanide or other biological or chemical leaching agents.
+Small scale mine permits are issued for operations that do not utilize leaching agents and fall below the 10-acre and 25,000-ton thresholds.
+The mining of sand; gravel; rock to be crushed and used in construction; pegmatite minerals; limestone; and iron ore, gypsum, shale, pozzolan, and other materials used to make cement requires a mining license.

 What Activities are Exempt